AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/using_the_api/storing_data.md

 # Storing data in Lua objects

-Several different kinds of objects in the Stingray Lua API offer you a generic interface for storing and retrieving data values.
+Several different kinds of objects in the interactive engine's Lua API offer you a generic interface for storing and retrieving data values.

 Using this system has some advantages over storing the data in your own Lua variables: